 Creative PEGWorks is now offering a series of PEG Dendrimers with biodegradable building blocks.
 Dendrimers…

-- PEG-Vinyl Pyridinium (PEG-VIP) reagents are a new class of thiol-selective PEGylation tools, and it offers an efficient and irreversible cysteine-selective bioconjugation method.
-The thiol selectivity and reactivity of the vinyl group is enabled by the quaternization of the nitrogen of the pyridine group, making the vinyl pyridinium an extremely reactive electrophile towards thiols.
-Importantly, the conjugates formed are resistant towards thiol exchange reactions or degradation.
+PEG-Vinyl Pyridinium (PEG-VIP) reagents are a new class of thiol-selective PEGylation tools, and it offers an efficient and irreversible cysteine-selective bioconjugation method.
+The thiol selectivity and reactivity of the vinyl group are enabled by the quaternization of the nitrogen of the pyridine group, making the vinyl pyridinium an extremely reactive electrophile towards thiols.
+Importantly, the conjugates formed are resistant to thiol exchange reactions or degradation.

 Self-hydrolyzing maleimide: Many antibody-drug conjugates (ADCs) are unstable in vivo because they are formed from maleimide-containing components conjugated to reactive thiols.
 These thiosuccinimide linkages undergo two competing reactions in plasma: elimination of the maleimide through a retro-Michael reaction, which results in loss of drug-linker from the ADC, and hydrolysis of the thiosuccinimide ring, which results in a derivative that is resistant to the elimination reaction.

 Drug-linker incorporating a basic amino group adjacent to the maleimide, positioned to provide intramolecular catalysis of thiosuccinimide ring hydrolysis.
 This basic group induces the thiosuccinimide to undergo rapid hydrolysis at neutral pH and room temperature.
 Once hydrolyzed, the drug-linker is no longer subject to maleimide elimination reactions, preventing nonspecific deconjugation.